stfxecutables/model_variance/drafts/details.md

 $$\mathbb{E}(\mathbf{S}) = \frac{1}{n} \sum_i^n p_n s_n$$

 **This is the clearest _correct_ interpretation of the local EC mean I have been able to come up with**.

-However, this means that one knows essentially nothing when examining a mean EC value.
+However, this means that one knows essentially nothing when examining a mean EC value (the mean of a distribution tells you little about the nature of that distribution).
 That is, a mean local EC of ~0.33 could result from a bunch of values close to 333/1000, or a bunch of values close to 1/3, or some other strange mixture of values.
 This is true independently of the number of samples.
 I.e. a nearly-perfect classifier being evaluated on tens of thousands of samples, and making errors only on 1-3 samples, could have a mean EC of 0.33.

 The problem can technically be worse, since identical local EC distributions could result from very different error profiles.
 E.g. we can imagine one classifier